yannickyvin/moodometer/README.md

-# sushimeter - ateam mood tracker (inspired by slavagu/moodometer)
+# sushimeter - a team mood tracker (inspired by slavagu/moodometer)

 A simple app to capture team mood and see how it changes over time.